Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Related work

 \citet{clark_linear_2024} extend this approach to training.
 Focusing on reading-time prediction, they compared two types of recency bias, namely the one proposed by \citet{de_varda_locally_2024} and ALiBi \cite{press_train_2022}.
 They found that when applied at train-time, the approach of \citet{de_varda_locally_2024} did not lead to measurable improvements in reading time prediction, while ALiBi improved reading time prediction accuracy.
 While they interpret this improvement in the light of human memory decay, the exact link seems less direct, because as mentioned, the linear attentional biases in ALiBi are not cognitively inspired, and tend to operate over a different timescale.
 Moreover, the bias is different for different heads, making it difficult to compare the `overall' bias to human memory decay.

+Concurrent work by \citet{mita2025developmentally} revisits Elman's dynamic approach, starting with strong working memory constraints and relaxing them over training until the model concludes with perfect memory.
+While they report improvements on a targeted syntactic benchmark, these emerge primarily late in training as constraints are significantly relaxed, and do not evaluate language modeling loss or behavioral alignment.

-In our work, we evaluate the effects on learning of incorporating an analogue of memory decay, implemented using a fixed, parameter-free, cognitively inspired, human-interpretable recency bias.
+In our work, we evaluate the effects on learning of incorporating an analogue of memory decay, implemented using a fixed, non-trainable, cognitively inspired recency bias with interpretable hyperparameters (decay rate and buffer size).
 We evaluate the performance of this approach both in terms of language learning, i.e. performance on overall language modeling and targeted syntactic evaluation, and the ability to predict human behavioral data through reading time fit.
 Critically, all analyses are statistically evaluated and performed using controlled experiments that specifically isolate the effect of fleeting memory, while controlling for stochasticity across training runs.